-Because MSP is per definition multi-sectoral, a potentially large number of managers, stakeholders and policy-makers is involved.
-Each of these is most likely accustomed to operate on his own (i.e. within specific sectors).
-Successful MSP however, means getting all the actors to communicate and work together in an integrated way.
+Because MSP is per definition multi-sectoral, a potentially large number of managers, stakeholders and policy-makers are involved.
+Each maritime institution is normally accustomed to operate on its own (i.e. within specific sectors).
+However, successful MSP means getting all the actors to communicate and work together in an integrated way.
 Integration in this respect refers to crossing boundaries at the professional, physical, institutional as well as administrative level.

 To develop the appropriate measures in an integrated (ecosystem-based) MSP setting, the integration of concerns and interests mainly takes place across sectors (horizontal integration), but also between governmental levels or between government and stakeholders (vertical integration).
 Integration is fundamental to MSP and especially important to pro-actively resolve spatial conflicts and for promoting spatial synergies.